 Diane Brady: It’s hard to separate out pandemic issues from school-system issues.
 But I’ve come to appreciate the social and emotional role that schools play.
 How much attention will be paid to that this fall?

 Jimmy Sarakatsannis: Lots of attention is being paid to that.
 Before the pandemic, we know that, in the US, at least 80 percent of all mental-health services and other social and emotional services that are provided to students happen through schools.
-Schools are an access point for children
+Schools are an access point for children in communities.

 And that’s likely to continue.
 What’s changed is the importance of that access point and the knowledge and awareness of the importance of it.
 There are reports in China of significant numbers of students self-reporting symptoms of depression or other mental-health issues following school closures earlier this year.
 We’re starting to hear at least anecdotal reports of that throughout the US.